Leopardopt/ENES247Kamran/lab2-7segDisplayofAdders/README.md.md

 #### Testing

+This includes inputs of 4 called hex and outputs of carry and 4 bcd which will light up with the change of switches for hex.
+Starting from 1-8, if it goes to 10, 1 moves to carry and then numbers can be made until 15.

 #### Prompts

 *A BEL is a [Basic Element of Logic](https://www.rapidwright.io/docs/Xilinx_Architecture.html).
 Start reading the link.
 What is a routing BEL most similar to?*